-A few days ago at work a colleague told the story of a friend of hers who was preparing to go to court to defend a case of driving an unlicensed vehicle without a driver’s licence.
+A few days ago at work, a colleague shared an interesting story about her friend who found herself in a challenging situation—she had to appear in court to defend a case of driving an unlicensed vehicle without a driver’s license.

-Although I might be short on the exact detail of why she needed to go to court, the story was something like this: the friend had a number of unpaid speeding fines (through speed cameras), which computer records had linked to her car’s registration.
-Thus, when she scored another speeding fine (this time she was pulled over by the police), she scored the double-whammy of unlicensed driving in an unregistered vehicle.
+While I may not have all the exact details of why she ended up in court, the story goes something like this: the friend had accumulated several unpaid speeding fines, captured by speed cameras, which were all linked to her car’s registration.
+Consequently, when she was pulled over by the police and issued another speeding fine, it resulted in a double-whammy situation—driving without a license in an unregistered vehicle.

-The story of how she ended up with in this position was simple, my colleague explained, “she never checks her mail”.
-Her letter-box was, apparently, stuffed with correspondence about speeding fines, late speeding fines, warnings about late speeding fines and the like.
+The story of how she ended up in this position was surprisingly simple, as my colleague explained, “she never checks her mail.”
+Her letter-box was consistently filled with correspondence about speeding fines, late speeding fines, warnings, and more.

-As my colleague told the story two thoughts when through my mind about what her friend should do.
-First, she needs to slow down (that many speeding fines can’t be a good sign of a safe driver) and second, she needs to check her mail box more regularly.
+As I listened to the story, two thoughts crossed my mind about what her friend should do.
+Firstly, she needs to slow down; accumulating so many speeding fines can’t be a good sign of a safe driver.
+Secondly, she should make it a habit to check her mailbox more regularly.